ngrok/ngrok-docs/docs/secure-tunnels/tunnels/http-tunnels.md

     ![](/img/docs/cname.png)
 3. Create a DNS CNAME record from `dev.example.com` to your CNAME target.
 In this example, we would point the CNAME record to `2w9c34maz.cname.ngrok.io`
-4. Invoke ngrok with the `--hostname` switch and specify the name of your custom domain as an argument.
+4. Invoke ngrok with the `--domain` switch and specify the name of your custom domain as an argument.
 Make sure the `--region` you specify matches the region in which you reserved your domain.

     ###### Example: Run a tunnel over a custom domain

-        ngrok http --region=us --hostname=dev.example.com 8000
+        ngrok http --region=us --domain=dev.example.com 8000

 ## Local HTTPS servers {#local-https}